The reverse mathematics of the pigeonhole hierarchy

 Last, the $\Sigma^0_1$-induction scheme is defined for every $\Sigma^0_1$-formula $\varphi(x)$ as

-In general, the induction scheme for $\Sigma^0_n$-formulas is equivalent to a bounded version of the $\Sigma^0_n$-comprehension scheme, that is, the existence of every initial segment of the $\Sigma^0_n$-set.
+In general, the induction scheme for $\Sigma^0_n$-formulas is equivalent to a bounded version of the $\Sigma^0_n$-comprehension scheme, that is, the existence of every initial segment of the $\Sigma^0_n$-set (see H\'ajek and Pudl\'ak~\cite{hajek2017metamathematics}).
 Restricting the induction therefore corresponds to restrict\-ing the complexity of the finite sets of the model. $\RCA_0$ is composed of Robinson arithmetic, together with the $\Delta^0_1$-comprehension scheme, and the $\Sigma^0_1$-induction scheme.

 Models of second order arithmetic are of the form $\M = (M, S, +, \times, <, 0, 1)$, where $M$ is the first-order part, representing the integers in the model, and $S \subseteq \P(M)$ is the second-order part, representing the sets of integers.
 An \emph{$\omega$-model} is a structure $\M = (M, S, +, \times, <, 0, 1)$ whose first-order part~$M$ consists of the standard integers~$\omega$, together with the standard operations $+$, $\times$ and the natural order~$<$.
 Thus, $\omega$-models are fully specified by their second-order part~$S$.
 In particular, $\omega$-models of $\RCA_0$ admit a nice characterization in terms of Turing ideals.
-A \emph{Turing ideal}~$S \subseteq \P(\omega)$ is a non-empty collection of sets which is downward-closed under the Turing reduction, and closed under the effective join $X \oplus Y = \{ 2n : n \in X \} \cup \{ 2n+1 : n \in Y \}$.
-In particular, $\RCA_0$ admits a minimal $\omega$-model (for inclusion) whose second-order part is exactly the collection of all computable sets.
+A \emph{Turing ideal}~$S \subseteq \P(\omega)$ is a non-empty collection of sets which is downward-closed under Turing reducibility, and closed under the effective join $X \oplus Y = \{ 2n : n \in X \} \cup \{ 2n+1 : n \in Y \}$.
+In particular, $\RCA_0$ admits a minimal $\omega$-model (with respect to inclusion) whose second-order part is exactly the collection of all computable sets.